tharunmurugeshr/firmable-technical-assessment/part2/part2_design_doc.md

 Specifically: multi-metric questions ("show me MRR and churn side by side"), year-over-year questions ("how does March 2026 compare to March 2025"), and filter combinations ("MRR for Enterprise customers in Australia who have been active more than 12 months").

+**7. Fix the NRR early-month denominator.**
+Currently NRR in months 0, 1, and 2 of a cohort is not meaningful because the cohort is still accumulating customers and the denominator is still growing.
+In production I'd add a `MART.REPORTING_CALENDAR` that marks when each cohort quarter is fully closed, and filter `NRR_COHORT` to only surface months where the cohort is complete.
+This makes NRR comparable across all months without introducing SQL-level errors in the cohort base calculation.